Switch agents and models with numbers, not vibes.

 2. Multi-dimensional assessment — reviewer agent scores the produced results

 Rough tests only catch black-and-white failures.
 They don't tell you whether the produced workspace is well-structured, respects your architecture, whether tests are meaningful (not just coverage padding), whether a generated document is clear, whether a migration is reversible.
-For that, NASDE runs a second agent (claude or codex) on the produced workspace.
+For that, Nasde runs a second agent (claude or codex) on the produced workspace.

 The reviewer's reference point is two files you write: